digital-asset/docs.daml.com/docs/2.8.0/docs/daml-finance/tutorials/lifecycling/fixed-rate-bond.rst

 but that could cause problems in some scenarios, for example:

 - The system is down when the coupon should be processed.
-Processing it the next day is difficult if ledger time is automatically used.
+Processing it the next day is difficult if ledger time is automatically used, because the date returned from the ledger no longer matches the intended lifecycling date.
 - A global ledger containing trades from regions in different time zones may require flexibility regarding when, in relation to ledger time, to process coupons and other events.
 - The coupon payment depends on market data, which the data provider occasionally provides with a